-This guide explains the setup of TYPO3 for the core contribution with DDEV, follow the quick installation guide to install TYPO3 using Composer for a project.
+This guide explains the setup of TYPO3 for the core contribution with DDEV.
+Follow the quick installation guide to install TYPO3 using Composer for a project.

-Setting up TYPO3 with DDEV¶
+TYPO3 Core contribution setup with DDEV¶

 DDEV provides several pre-configured environments based on Docker.